What is 11°F in Celsius? Understanding Temperature Conversions

 The Science Behind the Conversion

 The conversion formula isn't arbitrary; it's based on the relationship between the Fahrenheit and Celsius scales.
-The formula is derived from the fact that there are 180 degrees between the freezing and boiling points of water in Fahrenheit and 100 degrees in Celsius.
-The ratio 5/9 reflects this difference.
+That's why the formula is derived from the fact that there are 180 degrees between the freezing and boiling points of water in Fahrenheit and 100 degrees in Celsius.
+On the flip side, the ratio 5/9 reflects this difference.
 Subtracting 32 accounts for the difference in the freezing point of water (32°F vs 0°C).

 The formula ensures a consistent and accurate conversion between the two scales, regardless of the temperature value.
 It's a linear transformation, meaning a constant change in Fahrenheit will result in a proportional change in Celsius.